Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Conclusions

 Synthesis results of the 64-bit \gls{PAU} in Big-PERCIVAL have shown that it requires $2.5\times$ as many resources as the double-precision FPNew \gls{FPU}.
 Moreover, we studied the impact of the corresponding 1024-bit quire accumulator register, which increased the total hardware cost to a third of the area of the core.
 Detailed area results illustrated how the hardware resources are distributed among the different operations.
 In particular, the most resource-hungry elements are the quire-related units and the posit division and square root units.

-The PolyBench numerical benchmarks executed on Big-PERCIVAL running on the Genesys II board provided insight into the native use of 64-bit posits.
-Performance results have shown that posit64 numbers can perform as fast as IEEE 754 double-precision numbers.
-Additionally, the use of the quire accumulator requires some extra thought into the order in which the operations will be executed in some instances.
+The PolyBench numerical benchmarks executed on Big-PERCIVAL running on the Genesys II board provided insight into the native use of 64-bit posits. \removedChanges{ Performance results have shown that posit64 numbers can perform as fast as IEEE 754 double-precision numbers. }\revisedChanges{Furthermore, the conjugate gradient and biconjugate gradient linear solvers demonstrated the use of posit64 in real-world problems.} Additionally, the use of the quire accumulator requires some extra thought into the order in which the operations will be executed in some instances.
 Regarding accuracy, which is one of the main requirements in scientific computing, we have seen that 64-bit posits obtain up to 4 orders of magnitude lower \gls{MSE} and up to 3 orders of magnitude lower \gls{MaxAbsE} than 64-bit doubles.
-This provides a high-accuracy solution without additional impact on the memory bandwidth.
+This provides a high-accuracy solution \revisedChanges{that can reduce the number of steps in iterative solvers} without additional impact on the memory bandwidth.

-Overall, our contributions show the potential of posit arithmetic as a viable alternative to IEEE 754 floating-point arithmetic in scientific computing, and Big-PERCIVAL provides a flexible platform for exploring this alternative.
+Overall, our contributions show the potential of posit arithmetic as an alternative to IEEE 754 floating-point arithmetic in scientific computing, and Big-PERCIVAL provides a flexible platform for exploring this alternative.
 We believe that this work provides a starting point for future research on 64-bit hardware and software implementations of posit arithmetic and contributes to the development of more accurate and efficient scientific computing systems.

 \ifCLASSOPTIONcompsoc